tgordyn/liteFlix/README.md

 - Styles were implemented using `styled-components` and `css`
 - Icons were obtained from `material-ui`
 - Media queries were used for responsiveness
+- `React Context` for State management
+- Requests to api made with `Axios`

 ## Installation